 Overdue charges apply to items borrowed from the adult collection if they are returned after the due date.
 The charge is 30c per item, per day.
 The maximum is $8 per item (plus processing fee).

 There are no overdue charges on items borrowed from the children’s and teen’s collections.
-Yes, there are overdue charges on adult books.

 If items are lost, or returned damaged then we may ask you to pay the replacement cost.